GilmoreVilchez/cc206-appdev-finals/README.md

 <img src="https://www.seekpng.com/png/full/67-674595_monsters-inc-png.png" width="100" height="100">
 of Monsters Inc.!
 This was developed in fullfillment of our final output for the Subject: CC 206- Applications Development.
-In order to run the app, you must prepare a connected Android Device/Emulator to your used compiler(e.g, VSCode, Android Studio), then locate the main.dart of the program (cc206-appdev-finals/lib/) and run from there.

-To Use:
+In order to run the app, you must prepare a connected Android Device/Emulator to your used compiler *(e.g, VSCode, Android Studio)*, then locate the main.dart of the program (cc206-appdev-finals/lib/) and run from there.

-The Email:  cictapps@wvsu.edu.ph
+**Email:**  cictapps@wvsu.edu.ph
-Password:toor
+**Password:** toor

 should be entered to proceed to a home screen.
-Any other inputs will not be accepted by the program.
+Any other inputs *will not be accepted* by the program.

-###Contributors###
+**Contributors**

-Designers:
+:sparkles: Designers:  :sparkles:

 Aris Ernst Tabaque
 Prince Deo Solanib

-Programmers:
+:dart: Programmers: :dart:

 Gilmore Vilchez
 Danica Marie Lebrilla